 I’ve been asked strange questions like if I rode camels or had enough drinking water when I lived in Dubai during my childhood.
 I’ve met people who couldn’t accept the fact that I am ethnically Indian because my skin isn’t dark enough, and because I don’t sound like Apu from the Simpsons.

 Such blatant ignorance used to irritate me.
 I perceived those who displayed it as lazy and provincial.
-I was annoyed by the labels placed on me by those who relied on stereotypes and who chose to limit their world to the narrow confines of their own surroundings.
+I was annoyed by the labels placed on me by culturally ignorant people who relied on stereotypes and who chose to limit their world to the narrow confines of their own surroundings.

 Eventually, I made peace with the reality that not everyone I meet in life is going to be culturally aware and have the sensitivity to understand those who differ from them.
 I stopped feeling disheartened whenever people failed to see through the superficial layers of my identity.